Taylor Hall: Early life

-Playing career

-Minor
+Minor playing career

 Hall started playing minor hockey in Calgary, Alberta.
 When he was 13, his family moved to Kingston, Ontario, where he continued to play.
 Hall captured a Bantam AAA Calgary city championship with the North East Canucks during the 2004–05 season.
 For the 2005–06 and 2006–07 seasons, Hall played Bantam and Minor Midget hockey for the Greater Kingston Predators of the ODMHA league.
 He was named to the ODMHA Midget AAA All-Star team.
 After the season, Hall was the second overall choice in the 2007 Ontario Hockey League (OHL) Priority Selection by the Windsor Spitfires.